-Shortly after OTRS was founded, it became clear that we would operate globally because of the worldwide distribution of our software.
+Shortly after OTRS was founded, it became clear that we would operate globally because of the worldwide distribution of our remote work software.
 Plus, our corporate culture is strongly oriented towards embracing an open society and born from a product that has its roots in the open source movement, so internationality was natural for us.

 But what that meant for encouraging cooperation and building global teams that work, we first had to learn.
 And I can say, we keep learning!